fabiocaccamo/django-freeze/README.md

 ##License
 The MIT License (MIT)

-Copyright (c) 2015 Fabio Cacccamo - fabio.caccamo@gmail.com
+Copyright (c) 2015 Fabio Caccamo - fabio.caccamo@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal